Richard Greco Jr.: Civic life

 Richard Greco Jr. is very active in civic causes, especially education, the arts and sciences, environmental conservation, and foreign policy.
-He serves on the Board of Trustees of The Montfort Academy, the Board of Advisors of the New York Council of the United States Navy League, he has served as an advisory board member of the Boy Scouts of America Westchester Putnam Council, and is a member of the board of trustees of the Hudson River Museum and Planetarium in Yonkers, New York.
-He is also a member and Vice Chairman of the Westchester County Parks, Recreation, and Conservation Board, the citizen board of the largest county parks system in the United States, and is a member of the board of trustees of the Untermyer Gardens Conservancy in Yonkers, NY.
+He serves on the Board of Trustees of The Montfort Academy and has served on the Board of Advisors of the New York Council of the United States Navy League, the Board of Advisors of the Boy Scouts of America Westchester Putnam Council, and a member of the board of trustees of the Hudson River Museum and Planetarium in Yonkers, New York.
+For eight years he served as a member and for three years Vice Chairman of the Westchester County Parks, Recreation, and Conservation Board, the citizen board of the largest county parks system in the United States.
+He is now board member Emeritus.
+He also served as a member of the board of trustees of the Untermyer Gardens Conservancy in Yonkers, NY.
 From 2007 to 2008 he served as a Trustee of the Yonkers Board of Education.
-Greco also serves as a trustee of the Italian Language Foundation.
+Greco also has served as a trustee of the Italian Language Foundation.
 He is a life member of the Council on Foreign Relations.
-He also contributes to the website The American Town Square, writing about the major issues of foreign and domestic policy matters of the day.

 Distinctions and awards

-Among Greco's distinctions are The Department of the Navy's Distinguished Public Service Award, Knighthood of the Italian Republic bestowed by the president of the Republic of Italy, The Ellis Island Medal of Honor, Knighthood of the Order of the Holy Sepulchre, and the Filippo Mazzei Award for Public Service.
-In 2010 Greco received the Order of the Sons of Italy Grand Lodge of New York Award.
-On April 25, 2012, Greco was awarded the United States Navy League's Meritorious Service Award at a ceremony and dinner at New York City's Waldorf=Astoria Hotel.
+Among Greco's distinctions are The Department of the Navy's Distinguished Public Service Award, Knighthood of the Italian Republic bestowed by the president of the Republic of Italy, The Ellis Island Medal of Honor, Knighthood of the Order of the Holy Sepulchre, the Filippo Mazzei Award for Public Service, the Order of the Sons of Italy Grand Lodge of New York Award, and the United States Navy League's Meritorious Service Award, which was presented at a ceremony and dinner at New York City's Waldorf=Astoria Hotel.
 In 2014 he was invested into The Sovereign Military Hospitaller Order of Saint John of Jerusalem, of Rhodes, and of Malta, also known as the Order of Malta, a Roman Catholic lay order dedicated to works of charity and goodwill throughout the world.